To administer MathWorks network licenses, License Administrators may use an options file. This article will explain:

 In the latter example, MATLAB would be available to any machine that has an IP starting with 192.168.

+To administer multiple licenses hosted by the same license manager, you may specify the licenses with the asset_info tag.
 For more information on using the asset_info tag, please see the following articles.